fedora-python/portingguide/source/strings.rst

 String operations
 -----------------

-In Python 3, text and bytes can not be mixed.
+In Python 3, text and bytes cannot be mixed.
 For example, these are all illegal::

     b'one' + 'two'